About Us

 The Wieden Hospital

-In the Wieden Hospital – a former district hospital in Vienna – the director and the chaplain sought women who were willing to take on nursing care as members of the secular Third Order of St. Francis (today: Franciscan Community).
-The nurses, who came from Vienna and its surroundings as well as from abroad, formed a community in the secular Third Order.
-On January 29, 1848, the first reception ceremony for these “Tertiaries” (=Third Order sisters) took place; the second was conducted in secret for political reasons during the revolutionary year.
+In the Wieden Hospital – – a former district hospital in Vienna – the director and the chaplain sought women who were willing to take on nursing duties as members of the secular Third Order of St. Francis (today: Franciscan Community).
+The nurses, who came from Vienna and its surroundings, as well as from abroad, formed a community in the secular Third Order.
+On January 29, 1848, the first reception ceremony for these “Tertiaries” (= Third Order sisters) took place; the second was secretly conducted for political reasons, during the revolutionary year.

 1854